 \section{Methodology}

-To solve the aforementioned problem, we formulate a continuous score-based method named DAG-shared federated causal discovery (DS-FCD).
-Firstly, we define an objective function that guides all models from different clients to federally learn the underlying causal graph $\mathcal{G}$ (or adjacency matrix $\bm B$), and at the same time also learn personalized causal mechanisms for each client.
-As shown in Figure~\ref{fig:overview}, for each client $c_{k}$, the local model consists of a causal graph learning (CGL) part and a causal mechanisms approximation (CMA) part.
-The CGL part is parameterized by a matrix $\bm U^{c_k} \in \mathbb{R}^{d\times d}$, which would be exactly the same for all clients finally\footnote{Since CGL parts of different clients may not be the same during training, we index them.}.
-To leverage every entry of $\bm U^{c_k}$ for approximating the binary entry of adjacency matrix.
-A Gumbel-Sigmoid method~\citep{jang2016categorical,ng2019masked} represented as $g_{\tau}(\bm U^{c_k})$, is further leveraged to transform $\bm U^{c_k}$ to a differentiable approximation of the adjacency matrix.
-The causal mechanisms $f^{c_k}_{1}, f^{c_k}_{2}, \cdots, f^{c_k}_{d}$ are parameterized by $d$ sub-networks, each of which has $d$ inputs and one output.
-In the learning process, the CGL parts (specifically $\bm U^{c_k}$) of participating clients are shared with the server $\mathcal{S}$.
-Then, the processed information is broadcast to each client for self-updating its own matrix.
+To solve the federated DAG structure learning problem, we formulate a continuous score-based method named FedDAG to learn the DAG structure from decentralized data.
+Firstly, we define an objective function that guides all models from different clients to federally learn the underlying DAG structure $\mathcal{G}$ (or adjacency matrix $\bm B$), and at the same time also to learn personalized mechanisms for each client.
+As shown in Figure~\ref{fig:overview}, for each client $c_{k}$, the local model consists of a graph learning part and a mechanisms approximation part.
+The GSL part is parameterized by a matrix $\bm U^{c_k} \in \mathbb{R}^{d\times d}$, which would be the same for all clients finally\footnote{Please notice that GSL parts of different clients may not be the same during the training procedure.
+So we index them.}.
+To make every entry of $\bm U^{c_k}$ to approximate the binary entry of the adjacency matrix, a Gumbel-Sigmoid method~\citep{jang2016categorical, ng2022masked}, represented as $g_{\tau}(\bm U^{c_k})$, is further leveraged to transform $\bm U^{c_k}$ to a differentiable approximation of the adjacency matrix.
+The mechanisms approximation parts $f^{c_k}_{1}, f^{c_k}_{2}, \cdots, f^{c_k}_{d}$ are parameterized by $d$ sub-networks, each of which has $d$ inputs and one output.
+In the learning procedure, the GSL parts (specifically $\bm U^{c_k}$) of participating clients are shared with the server $s$.
+Then, the processed information is broadcast to each client for self-updating its matrix.
 The details of our method are demonstrated in the following subsections.

-\subsection{The Overall Learning objective}
+\subsection{The overall learning objective}

-Now we present the overall learning objective of FCD as the following optimization problem:
+Now we present the overall learning objective of FedDAG as the following optimization problem: